University of Aberdeen: Student societies and organisations

 There are over a hundred clubs and societies formally affiliated with the students' association.
 The students' association is responsible for sport at the university, which is managed by the Aberdeen University Sports Union, an AUSA committee.
 All registered students are eligible to join any of these clubs or societies.

 The university's oldest student organisation is the Aberdeen University Debater, founded by JF Maclennan in 1848 as the King's College Debating Society.
 In 1871, a Literary Society was started by WM Ramsay, and four years later a Choral Society came to life.
 In 1884, the society also took the first steps towards the introduction of a students' representative council under support from Alexander Bain, the then Rector.
 The creation of the Union in 1895 provided a new debating chamber in Marischal College and the society's first permanent home.
 The chamber beneath Mitchell Hall in Marischal College is Scotland's oldest purpose-built debating chamber.

-The first successful university newspaper, Alma Mater, began under the auspices of the University of Aberdeen Debating Society in 1883.
-The Alma Mater was replaced by The Gaudie, which has been in circulation since 1934, and is currently free-of-charge.
-The Gaudie is recognised as one of the oldest student newspapers in Scotland and the United Kingdom.
-It currently consists of 32 pages split into the sections News, Features, Science and Environment, Opine, International, Puzzles, Satire, Life and Style, Arts, Gaming and Tech, and Sports.
+In 1998, an alumni fund called the Aberdeen Future Fund was founded, run by the Development Trust.
+It has raised over £2.5 million of unrestricted funds.
+Past projects have included a book fund for the Heavy Demand section in the library, providing "Safe Campus" leaflets, contributing to the student hardship fund, providing training mannequins for Clinical Skills, the organ for King's College Chapel, and funding for intramural sports.